 -

-Resilience – the city has risen repeatedly after destruction
+Resilience — a city that has repeatedly risen after destruction

 -